ILNEKELASHENGINEER/JAVA/README.md

-# JAVA
+JAVA
-HERE there are some simple and efficient beginner level JAVA programs to solve some problems
+HERE there are some simple and efficient beginner level JAVA programs to solve some problems.